sbd-community/handbook/docs/implementation/build-phase/sbom-vex.md

 A **Software Bill of Materials (SBOM)** is a formal, machine-readable inventory of the software components and dependencies included in a product.
 It provides essential transparency into the software supply chain, enabling rapid identification of components affected by newly discovered vulnerabilities.

-The **Cyber-Resilience Act (CRA)** legally mandates that manufacturers must create and maintain an SBOM for their products ([CRA Art.
-13 § 1][cra_art13] referencing [Annex I][cra_annexI_partI]).
+The **Cyber-Resilience Act (CRA)** legally mandates that manufacturers must create and maintain an SBOM for their products ([CRA Article 13 – Obligations of manufacturers][cra_art13_obligation] referencing [CRA Annex I – Essential cybersecurity requirements][cra_annexI]).
 This document must be provided to national authorities upon request.
 While an SBOM tells you *what* is in your software, a **Vulnerability Exploitability eXchange (VEX)** document tells you whether a known vulnerability in a component actually affects your product.
 Together, they are the cornerstones of modern vulnerability management.

 ## 1. SBOM: The Ingredients List